 About

-Michael T. Hartney is a Hoover Fellow at the Hoover Institution, Stanford University, an adjunct fellow at the Manhattan Institute, and an assistant professor of political science at Boston College.
-Hartney’s scholarly expertise is in American politics and public policy with a focus on state and local governments, interest groups, and K–12 education politics and policy.
-His work has been published in top academic journals such as the American Political Science Review and the American Journal of Political Science and received press coverage in the EconomistNew York TimesWashington Post, and Wall Street Journal.
-Hartney has also written for popular outlets including City JournalEducation NextNational Review, and the Washington Post.
+Hartney’s scholarly expertise is in American politics and public policy with a focus on state and local government, interest groups, and education policy.
+His academic research has been published in journals such as the American Political Science Review and the American Journal of Political Science and received media coverage in the EconomistNew York TimesWashington Post, and Wall Street Journal.
+His writing has also appeared in popular outlets such as City JournalEducation NextNational Review, the New York Post, and the Washington Post.

-Before embarking on an academic career, Hartney worked as a policy analyst for the National Governors Association (NGA), where he provided technical analysis to state policymakers on a wide range of education reform issues, from teacher and principal quality to high school redesign.
-He holds a Ph.D. in political science from the University of Notre Dame and a bachelor’s degree from Vanderbilt University.
+Before embarking on an academic career, Hartney worked as a policy analyst for the National Governors Association (NGA) Center for Best Practices, providing technical analysis and assistance to state policymakers on a wide range of school reform issues, from teacher and principal quality to high school redesign.
+Hartney earned his Ph.D. from the University of Notre Dame and his bachelor’s degree from Vanderbilt University.

 Read More